-Perkins may be used to pay for non-faculty (non-FTE generating) positions as long as there is a gap in their CLNA(s) that this position addresses.
+Perkins may be used to pay for non-faculty (non-FTE generating) positions if there continues to be a gap identified in their CLNA(s) that this position addresses.
 For example, Work-based Learning Coordinators, Career Coaches, and Program Navigators.

-4. EXTRA DUTY PAY must be calculated on the institutional base salary for each unique contract, therefore, not everyone performing the same activity will be paid the same. §200.430(h)(2)
+4. EXTRA DUTY PAY

+Must be calculated on the institutional base salary for each unique contract, therefore, not everyone performing the same activity will be paid the same. §200.430(h)(2)